-- Zero friction: booking takes 30 seconds on TheFork or Google Reservations — cancelling takes 0 (just by forgetting)
+- Zero friction: booking takes 30 seconds on an aggregator, so cancelling takes 0 seconds (just by forgetting).

-- Multi-booking: some customers book 3 restaurants for the same evening and "decide" after work.
-The other 2 get hurt.
+- Multi-booking: some customers book multiple restaurants for the same evening and "decide" after work.

 The 4 anti no-show levers that work

 At booking, the customer enters their card.
 No amount is charged.
 The card is just pre-authorised.
-On no-show, you charge €10 to €30 per cover (per your policy).
-Stripe handles everything — GDPR and PSD2 compliant.
+On no-show, you charge a pre-defined amount (e.g. €10 to €30 per cover).
+Stripe handles the pre-auth — GDPR and PSD2 compliant.

-Best practice: apply card holds only for groups of 6+, or critical evenings (Friday/Saturday, holidays).
+Best practice: apply card holds only for bookings of 6+ covers, or critical evenings (Friday/Saturday, holidays).

 2. Automated SMS reminders